Chris-Eckersley/incremental_interquartile_mean/notes.md

 For any further gains in performance we'll need to manage the state better and probably move the function to a class.
 This will ease testing as well but we'll save that for the next section.

-For step 2 & 3, normally I like my tests to fun fast, so I avoid testing with large data sets (unless checking performance).
+For step 2 & 3, normally I like my tests to run fast, so I avoid testing with large data sets (unless checking performance).
 So, I'm going to:
 1. Move the function to class, add some properties methods.
 2. Update/fix the test cases and main script.
 3. Write a test case that checks the processing of `data.txt` by creating an `expectation.csv` file.

 For step 4, I'll create some tests to check larger values and sets with 0 - 3 items.

+My last improvement was adding a README.md and requirements.txt.

+Note: Normally, I would use smaller data sets to encourage running tests often.

+## Questions:
+### Explain how your optimization works and why you took this approach

+### Would your approach continue to work if there were millions or billions of input values?
+A million, yes; a billion No. The array is stored in memory and eventually the sum() function would run out of memory as well.

+### Would your approach still be efficient if you needed to store the intermediate state between each IQM calculation in a data store?
+If not, how would you change it to meet this requirement?